aria-ml/dataeval/docs/source/reference/glossary.md

 Manifold
     In mathematics, a manifold is a topological space that locally resembles Euclidean space near each point.
 One dimensional manifolds include lines and circles.
 Two dimensional manifolds are also called surfaces.
 One example is the family of Gaussian or Normal Functions.
 They form a manifold parameterized by the expected value and {term}`variance<Variance>` of the Gaussian functions.

+Mann-Whitney U Test
+    A non-parametric statistical test (also known as the Wilcoxon rank-sum test) that compares whether two samples come from the same distribution by analyzing their ranks rather than their raw values.
+The Mann-Whitney U test is particularly robust to outliers and extreme values because it uses rank-based comparisons.
+It is most sensitive to shifts in the median (location shifts) and makes minimal assumptions about the underlying distributions, requiring only that the data be ordinal (rankable).
+In the context of {term}`drift<Drift>` detection in computer vision, it is especially useful for image quality metrics that may contain noise spikes or for outdoor vision systems with weather-induced variance and illumination extremes.

 Maximum Pooling
     Method used in the {term}`pooling layer<Pooling Layer>` of a {term}`convolutional neural netwok<Convolutional Neural Network (CNN)>`.
 It uses the maximum value in a group of pixel values (typically a 2 x 2 or 3 x 3 area) produced from the {term}`convolutional layer<Convolutional Layer>` to reduce the dimensionality of the result.
 An image of the operation is shown below.